wemat/StravaAnalytics/README.md

 2.  paste in YOUR client id in the following link.
 Authorize the app. http://www.strava.com/oauth/authorize?client_id=CLIENT_ID&redirect_uri=http://localhost&response_type=code&scope=activity:read_all
--->It will look like it didn't work but in the browser bar there will be a new token let's call it CODE.
+-->It will look like it didn't work but in the browser bar there will be a new token (CODE).
+Copy that token and paste it in step 3.

 3.exchange authorization code for access & refresh token https://www.strava.com/oauth/token?client_id=31638&client_secret=CLIENT_SECRET&code=CODE&grant_type=authorization_code